samus42/tkk/penispuzzle.md

 **A:** That was the guy we tricked into touching the light at the beginning of this guide....

 Turn around and pull out your ghost, you should see an invisible platform in front of you.
 Jump to it and work your way to the end.
 Considerate Guardians usually stand on this to keep it lit up until the rest of the team arrives, but we proved that we aren't that guy at the beginning of this section.
-So pull out your ghost and light up the next invisible ledge to jump too.
+So pull out your ghost and light up the next invisible ledge to jump to.

 Now turn back to that slanted pillar.
 There is another ledge to jump to above you.
 It's very very small, so only one Guardian at a time.
 Once up there turn back to the far wall (the one without penises) and the ledge you want is above you.
 There is an archway over the platform that you can hit your head on when you jump, so aim for the right hand side.